 In the course of investigating internships and pursuing opportunities, students should consider what their individual learning goals are, and how the internship activities they are exploring would assist them in meeting those goals.

-Once you have identified a position and met with the supervisor, contact the undergraduate adviser.
-You will complete an online Internship Learning Contract, and after determining that your position is appropriate, the adviser will register you for credit.
+Once you have identified a position and met with the site supervisor, contact the GWSS undergraduate adviser.
+Before you can begin using your internship hours toward the 90 hour minimum for meeting GWSS major requirements you will need to complete an online Internship Learning Contract, and after determining that your position is appropriate, the adviser will register you for credit.
 You will be sent the dates for the seminar meetings after you are registered.